Ananya2003Gupta/Oui-ou-non-prediction/README.md

 # Prediction-program
 Predicts an answer in yes or no.
+It is based on the game 'effeuiller la marguerite' in which the person plucks flower petals from the flower to find out whether it is yes or no.
+I find it silly.
+So, avoid plucking flowers for this purpose.
+Instead use this program to know whether it is yes or no.
 ## Inspiration
-LHD Build Create a Useless Invention Hack
+LHD Build Create a Useless Invention Hack effeuiller la marguerite game
 ## What it does
 It answers your question in yes or no.
 ## How we built it